taliajmallo/rpgs/campaigns/Kingmaker/charsheet.md

 magic affects you and there is no need to attempt further flat checks for the same magical effect, even if it affects you again later.

+### Canny Acumen (3rd General)
+Become an expert in Perception.
+At 17th level, you become a master instead.

 ### Languages
 Elven, Hallit, Taldane

 ## Class - Kineticist

 ### Kinetic Gate (1st Feature)
-You have a single gate to the plane of Wood.
+You have a dual gate to the planes of Wood and Water.

-### Wood Junction (1st Feature)
-When you use a wood impulse that takes 2 or more actions, you may choose to gain temporary hitpoints equal to your level that last until the start of your next turn.

 ### Kinetic Aura (1st Feature)
 Upon channeling an element, you gain a 10' kinetic aura.
 Kineticist stances